-- Star Trek Discovery season 2 cast: Sonequa Martin-Green, Doug Jones, Shazad Latif, Anthony Rapp, Mary Wiseman, Wilson Cruz, Anson Mount, Mary Chieffo, James Frain, Rebecca Romijn, Ethan Peck, Michelle Yeoh
+- Star Trek Discovery season 2 cast: Sonequa Martin-Green, Doug Jones, Shazad Latif, Anthony Rapp, Mary Wiseman, Wilson Cruz, Anson Mount, Mary Chieffo, James Frain, Rebecca Romijn, Ethan Peck, Michelle Yeoh, and more

 - Star Trek Discovery season 2 showrunner: Alex Kurtzman

 Star Trek Discovery season 2 episode recap

 Star Trek Discovery season 2 release date

 Star Trek Discovery season 2 trailer

 Star Trek Discovery season 2 cast

 Don’t expect Pike to instantly fit in, however.
-While Sonequa Martin-Green has said that Pike will help “heal” the Disco crew after their betrayal by Lorca, she also says “there’s a little bit of distrust there because of what we’ve gone through and because we had someone who manipulated us and sought to kill us for his own gain”.
+While Sonequa Martin-Green (AKA Michael Burnham) has said that Pike will help heal the Disco crew after their betrayal by Lorca, she also reveals via StarTrek.com (opens in new tab): "There’s a little bit of distrust there because of what we’ve gone through and because we had someone who manipulated us and sought to kill us for his own gain."

 Pike will, at least, have some support in the form of Number One, played by Rebecca Romijn (Mystique in Bryan Singer's original X-Men movie).
 The character was originally played by Majel Barrett Roddenberry (wife of Trek creator Gene).